rabidgremlin/fantasy-encyclopedia-typst-template/example.typ

 )

-= Bremwith
+= Bremwith #index-main("Bremwith")
 Bremwith is an ancient and varied land of myth, magic, and memory—an expanse of mist-cloaked mountains, glimmering fens, forgotten ruins, and vibrant settlements stitched together by old roads and older stories.
 Once the heart of the Celestian Concord—a long-fallen alliance of kingdoms, orders, and freeholds—Bremwith today is a realm both fractured and fertile, where the echoes of legendary ages hum just beneath the surface of everyday life.
 From the high cliffs of Windshore to the eerie black reefs near Gloamreach, its geography is as treacherous as it is awe-inspiring, a land shaped equally by the elements and the deeds of mortals and gods.

 #image("example_img.png", width: 100%)

 Magic flows through Bremwith like blood through veins, concentrated in hidden ley lines, ancient shrines, and relics from before recorded time.
-The people of Bremwith are hardy and diverse: woodfolk of the Witherwoods, storm-chasers of the Windshore, marshwalkers of Moonmire, and the reclusive scholars of Lathmere, each carrying their own customs, dialects, and legends.
+The people of Bremwith are hardy and diverse: woodfolk of the Witherwoods#index("Witherwoods"), storm-chasers of the Windshore, marshwalkers of Moonmire, and the reclusive scholars of Lathmere, each carrying their own customs, dialects, and legends.
 Though scattered and often wary of outsiders, the inhabitants share an unspoken bond born of surviving amidst wonder and danger.
 Kingdoms rise and fall, but the land remembers—and in Bremwith, memory is a power all its own.

-= The Witherwoods
+= The Witherwoods #index-main("Witherwoods")
 The Witherwoods are a vast, tangled forest that lies on the eastern border of Bremwith, known for its perpetually twilight canopy and whispering trees.
 The deeper one ventures, the more the forest seems to twist around them—paths shift, moss grows in strange runes, and shadows flicker with forms just beyond comprehension.
 Many believe the forest is alive and sentient, its will bound to an ancient spirit known only as The Hollow Queen, whose voice some travelers claim to have heard in their dreams.

 Legends say the Witherwoods were once a flourishing elven kingdom before a curse fell upon it during the Sundering of Stars.
 The trees themselves are remnants of those elven souls, twisted into a new, grim purpose.
 Certain druids and witches still commune with the woods, though none dare to stay long.
 Rare herbs and forgotten relics lie within for those brave—or foolish—enough to search for them.